You can use this document to update the network configuration for your upgraded virtual machine.

 In short, during the upgrade process, most upgraded virtual machines were updated with a temporary Gen34 network configuration.
 For optimal performance, these virtual machines must be upgraded to a native Gen4 network configuration.

-Although your upgraded virtual machines will not experience a price increase, any virtual machine you create directly in the Armor Management Portal (AMP), will be priced to the Gen4 model.
+Although your upgraded virtual machines will not experience a price increase, any virtual machine you create directly in Nexus, will be priced to the Gen4 model.

 If you prefer to have Armor perform these steps, you can open a support ticket; however, there is a charge for this service.